-Writer name Description Restore method Event Logs.
-Event Logs are files where the Windows operating system saves information about events, such as starting and stopping services or the logging on and logging off of a user. system restart.
+Writer name Description Restore method such as starting and stopping services or the logging on and logging off of a user.
 FRS Writer This VSS writer uses a custom API, and is used to back up and restore File Replication Service data.
 File Replication Service is a multithreaded replication engine that replicates system policies and logon scripts stored in System Volume (SYSVOL).
 FRS can also replicate data for Distributed File System (DFS), copy and maintain shared files and folders on multiple servers simultaneously.
 Custom restore method IIS Metabase Writer This is a system writer, used to back up and restore Microsoft Internet Information Server (IIS).
 IIS is a network file and application server that supports multiple protocols.
 Primarily, IIS transmits information in Hypertext Markup Language (HTML) pages by using the Hypertext Transport Protocol (HTTP).
 Files are restored after a system restart.
 MSDE Writer This is a writer used to back up and restore Microsoft SQL Server 2000/2005.
 SQL Server is a database management system that can respond to queries from client machines formatted in the SQL language.
-See "MSDE writer specifics" on page 111.
+See "MSDE writer specifics" on page 108.
 Microsoft SQL 2005 Writer This is a writer used to back up and restore Microsoft SQL Server 2005.
 SQL Server is a database management system that can respond to queries from client machines formatted in the SQL language.
 Standard VSS restore and instant recovery.
 Microsoft Data Protection Manager Writer This is a writer used to back up and restore Microsoft Data Protection Manager.
-Microsoft Data Protection Manager is a server that creates and stores replicas of clients and uses them for recovering the data on clients See "Microsoft Data Protection Manager writer specifics" on page 68.
+Microsoft Data Protection Manager is a server that creates and stores replicas of clients and uses them for recovering the data on clients See "Microsoft Data Protection Manager writer specifics" on page 65.
 Microsoft Exchange Server Writer This is a writer used to back up and restore Microsoft Exchange Server.
 Microsoft Exchange Server is a mail and groupware server.
-See "Microsoft Exchange Server 2003 writer specifics" on page 71, "Microsoft Exchange Server 2007 writer specifics" on page 78, or "Microsoft Exchange Server 2010 writer
+See "Microsoft Exchange Server 2003 writer specifics" on page 69, "Microsoft Exchange Server 2007 writer specifics" on page 76, or "Microsoft Exchange Server 2010 writer specifics" on page 92.